ENG517/Procedure/johnsona/replacewifirouter.md

 - An RJ-45 LAN Cable
 - A working outlet
 - A device for set-up (phone, laptop, desktop, etc.)
+>**Note:** If you order a new Synology router, the package should come with a new power adapter and LAN cable as well.
+If it doesn't, contact your reseller!

 ## The Instructions